 Drinking.
 Some of the most common problems occurring among education abroad participants are linked to alcohol consumption.
 Drinking excessively can lead to a loss of control resulting in theft, assault, and unsafe sexual contact.
 Excessive drinking can also lead to entanglements with local authorities, a violation of host institution rules and policies, and can have repercussions at UK.

 Sexual Health.
-Whatever decisions you make about sexual behavior while abroad, it is important to make smart and healthy decisions.
+Whatever decisions the participant makes about sexual behavior while abroad, it is important to make smart and healthy decisions.
 Please review this booklet, Sexual Health Abroad: A Guide to Healthy Practices During Education Abroad.

 What to do in an emergency

-Make sure you know the emergency phone numbers for the country in which you are studying.
+Make sure the participant knows the emergency phone numbers for the country in which they are studying.
 In the event of an emergency while abroad, first contact the appropriate local authorities as soon as possible.
 Then, contact the program director or on-site UK faculty member for guidance.
 In case of health-related emergences, contact AXA Assistance in Coordination with Mercer at 1-312-935-1469.
-Then, contact the University of Kentucky police department, who will relay your call to the appropriate authorities on campus.
+Then, contact the University of Kentucky police department, who will relay the call to the appropriate authorities on campus.
 The 24-hour line for the UKPD is 1-859-257-8573.

 Consular personnel at U.S. Embassies and Consulates abroad and in the U.S. are available 24 hours a day, 7 days a week, to provide emergency assistance to U.S. citizens.
 Contact information for U.S. Embassies and Consulates appears on the Bureau of Consular Affairs website at http://travel.state.gov.
 Also note that the Office of Overseas Citizen Services in the State Department's Bureau of Consular Affairs may be reached for assistance with emergencies at 1-888-407-4747, if calling from the U.S. or Canada, or 202-501-4444, if calling from overseas.